squid-cache/squid-cache.github.io/SquidFaq/InnerWorkings.rst

 == Why is actual filesystem space used greater than what Squid thinks? == If you compare ''df'' output and cachemgr ''storedir'' output, you will notice that actual disk usage is greater than what Squid reports.
 This may be due to a number of reasons:

- * Squid doesn't keep track of the size of the ''swap.state'' file, which normally resides on each ''cache_dir''.
+ * Squid doesn't keep track of the size of the ''swap.state'' file, which normally resides on each SquidConf:cache_dir.
  * Directory entries and take up filesystem space.
  * Other applications might be using the same disk partition.

  * Your filesystem block size might be larger than what Squid thinks.
 When calculating total disk usage, Squid rounds file sizes up to a whole number of 1024 byte blocks.
 If your filesystem uses larger blocks, then some "wasted" space is not accounted.

  * Your cache has suffered some minor corruption and some objects have gotten lost without being removed from the swap.state file.
 Over time, Squid will detect this and automatically fix it.

 == How do ''positive_dns_ttl'' and ''negative_dns_ttl'' work? ==
-''positive_dns_ttl'' is how long Squid caches a successful DNS lookup.
-Similarly, ''negative_dns_ttl'' is how long Squid caches a failed DNS lookup.
+SquidConf:positive_dns_ttl is how long Squid caches a successful DNS lookup.
+Similarly, SquidConf:negative_dns_ttl is how long Squid caches a failed DNS lookup.

-''positive_dns_ttl'' is not always used.
+SquidConf:positive_dns_ttl is not always used.
 It is NOT used in the following cases:

  * Squid-2.3 and later versions with internal DNS lookups.
 Internal lookups are the default for Squid-2.3 and later.

- * If you applied the "DNS TTL" for BIND as described in ../CompilingSquid.
+ * If you applied the "DNS TTL" for BIND as described in CompilingSquid.
  * If you are using FreeBSD, then it already has the DNS TTL patch built in.

 Let's say you have the following settings: